 China is immensely and justifiably proud of its long history.
 A continuous Chinese culture has been in existence since earliest times; it is the only civilization that can make such a claim.
 Many European archaeologists have sought to trace early Chinese civilization back to a common origin with that of the Babylonians and Egyptians.
 Their search has failed and so Chinese culture is believed to have sprung up entirely independently close to the Yellow River.

 Archeological discoveries (e.g. early human finds at Yuanmou in Yunnan) take the story back as far as 1.7 million years.
 The uncovering of Peking WG Man (Homo erectus) at Zhoukoudian near Beijing affirms human habitation 0.5 million years ago.
 When it was found in 1920s this was taken as the early progenitor of all the Chinese people; however, further studies have shown that like all other modern humans they are descended from Homo sapiens in Africa.
 Finds at Banpo village near Xian have identified a Yangshao culture ➚ at 4,500BCE which was followed by the 3,000BCE Longshan culture ➚.
 The Yangshao villages used stone tools and fished with bone hooks along the Yellow river valley.
 They left behind distinctive pottery, using, for some of it, a potter's wheel.
 The weaving of cloth had also started.
 The upper reaches of the Yellow River, fed by melting ice, are less prone to flooding than downstream.
-The Yellow River provides a dependable source of water to irrigate the fertile loess soil which is easy to work with antler and stone tools; and so the location was ideal for early agriculture.
+Here the Yellow River provides a dependable source of water to irrigate the fertile loess soil which is easy to work with antler and stone tools; and so the location was ideal for early agriculture.
 As in the Nile river valley, reliable annual crops led humans to settle and form fixed communities rather than live as wandering bands of hunter-gatherers.
 The whole country at this time was dominated by vast forests with elephants; tigers and rhinoceroses roaming the woods.
 By 5,500 years ago the Hongshan culture in Liaoning had already begun to produce fine ornaments made from jade.